brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Removed the useless array nest from the traversable info, to produce a better readability.
     - [Change] Changed the extension name to kreXX Debugger
     - [Bugfix] Added some primary formatting to the Hans skin to prevent the host system from messing with the css formatting of the skin.
     - [Bugfix] Removed the jQuery library.
-ReqireJS should now work normally when used on the frontend.
+RequireJS should now work normally when used on the frontend.
     - [Bugfix] Generated sourcecode now works with IteratorAggregate when trying to access a single element from the iterator.
     - [Bugfix] Configured debugging methods will not be called anymore, if they require a parameter.
     - [Bugfix] Prevent the calling of configured debug methods which are callable, but do not exist thanks to the __call() function.